Intro-to-SE-Spring-21/Group1Repo/README.md

 # Project Description

 This project is all about creating a application where users could upload the images of their pets and like, comment, and share other's post.
 It is called a PetBook.
-The main purpose of doing this project is to help people with pets to see each others' pets and communicate.
+The main purpose of doing this project is to help people with pets for communication.